Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (Chicago, IL)

-Little Village Environmental Justice Organization will complete a case study highlighting the history of the campaign that led to the development and opening of La Villita Park in 2014.
+Little Village Environmental Justice Organization has completed a case study telling the story of their campaign that led to the development and opening of La Villita Park in 2014.
 La Villita Park is the culmination of a 15-year fight to clean up the former Celotex site that was left abandoned with harmful contaminants and transform the 24 acres of land into an open green space for the residents of the Little Village neighborhood of Chicago, Illinois.
 This detailed study will cover their history in the Little Village community, the self-determination practices led by community members, the advocacy on a city level needed to advance the campaign, the community process for designing the park, and the lessons learned through each stage.

 Memphis Community Against Pollution